johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   commentary: |
     This is, as usual, a polished piece of perfectly-produced pop from the Swedes.
 You'd expect that from a country that takes Eurovision almost too seriously.

-    There's a strong hook in the chorus, a well-landed key change and some cute backing vocals.
+    There’s a strong hook in the chorus, a well-landed key change and some cute backing vocals.
 That said, I don't feel like this is a standout entry.

 - country: "Switzerland"
   emoji: "🇨🇭"
   song: "Tout l'univers"
-  artist: "Gjon's Tears"
+  artist: "Gjon’s Tears"
   semifinal: 2
   semifinal-runningorder: 16
   final: true